YuxiaoLuo/AI_Intro/README.md

 This course explores artificial intelligence as a transformative tool in business, focusing on practical applications, strategic integration, and ethical considerations.
 Students will gain insight into AI’s foundational concepts, engage with industry-specific use cases, and analyze AI’s impact on organizational strategy.
 Through case studies, simulations, and expert talks, students will develop a managerial perspective on AI and learn to leverage AI as a source of competitive advantage.

 ## Tentative Schedule
 Please follow the official syllabus and find the coursework tab for each week.
-Any Python code (IPython Notebook file) is available in this GitHub repo.
+All Python code (IPython Notebook file) is included in this GitHub repo.

 ## Prompting
 - [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts)